Macular degeneration is the leading cause of irreversible severe vision loss and blindness.

 We provide our patients with the most comprehensive eye exam utilizing the latest in eye care technology for the detection, management, and treatment of macular degeneration.

 Earlier detection of this very serious eye disease means earlier treatment, better patient outcomes and prevention of visual acuity loss.

 Early Detection Benefits Patients of Any Age

 Although macular degeneration is more common in patients above the age of 50, the disease can occur in younger patients.
-Not only can the AdaptDx detect early signs of macular detection, we can further evaluate each of our patients risk factor for the disease with new advances in genetic testing.
+We can detect early signs of macular detection and further evaluate each of our patients risk factor for the disease with new advances in genetic testing.
 We've developed treatment plans in the form of nutritional supplements and lifestyle changes to minimize the effects of macular degeneration, improve the quality of one’s life, and preserve their vision.

 What are the early signs of Macular Degeneration?